 However, all is not well with this adoptive family and new crewmates.
 Clarence creates a fake holiday, carnivolo, in order to get praise.
-But when his two children, Ash and Fox fail to give him the praise he wants, he disowns them.
-This leads to a situation where Clarence’s true colours get revelled when he allies himself with Sheryl Goodspeed.
+But when his two children, Ash and Fox, fail to give him the praise he wants, he disowns them.
+This leads to a situation where Clarence’s true colours get revealed when he allies himself with Sheryl Goodspeed.

 I won’t go into too much detail about this dysfunctional adoptive family, as I don’t want to give too much away about season 2, in case you haven’t watched it yet.
 I believe it’s still available to watch on Netflix.